Daemon interface

 items needs to be manipulated before proceeding with routine operations.

-In nearly all cases the developer will need to create a custom
+In most cases the developer will need to create a custom mktl.Daemon

-mktl.Daemon subclass to satisfy the operational goals of an
+subclass to satisfy the operational goals of an application.
+Likewise, in most

 The mKTL